BarttraB/CRISPR_targ/README.md

 # CRISPR_targ

-program to: 1. extract endogenous candidate Cas9/gRNA binding sites from a target sequence, and 2. screen them for orthogonality to context sequence (ex.: genome)
+Program to: 1. extract endogenous candidate Cas9/gRNA binding sites from a target sequence, and 2. screen them for orthogonality to context sequence (ex.: genome)

-version 1.0 (Aug.
+Rersion 1.0 (Aug.
 21, 2015)

+Matlab branch:

--runs in MATLAB (built in R2014a)
+(coded in R2014a)

 -main script is CRISP_targ.m